sajanlawrence/Full_Stack_E-Commerce_Web_Application-SFashionWorld/README.md

-"Full stack Web application project"
+# Full Stack E-Commerce Web Application Project

 Link for my project : https://sfashionworldapplication.herokuapp.com/
 This is my first Full Stack Web Application project.
 I have used HTML, CSS and Bootstrap for front end design and Flask( Python framework ) for back end .
 The database I used in this project is Postgresql and my object relational mapper is SQLAlchemy.